 This savory spinach and mushroom breakfast casserole is a great way to start your day, and it makes a great option for an easy dinner too!

 Breakfast casserole is an easy way to make breakfast for a crowd.
 They can often be prepared ahead and refrigerated, then baked the next morning.
 So they are perfect for the holidays when you have guests.

 This breakfast casserole with spinach and mushrooms is a perfect example.
-You can cook your veggies and assemble the dish then cover and refrigerate overnight. throw it in the oven the next morning and your done!
+You can cook your veggies and assemble the dish then cover and refrigerate overnight.
+Throw it in the oven the next morning, and you're done!

 For another delicious breakfast casserole option, check out my hashbrown and sausage breakfast casserole too!

-- Fresh spinach - you can substitute frozen if you prefer but make sure to thaw and drain it very well to remove any excess moisture.
+- Fresh spinach - you can substitute frozen, but make sure to thaw and drain it very well to remove any excess moisture.

 - Mushrooms - white button mushrooms or cremini are both great options.

-- Cheese - I use a mild cheddar in this dish but gruyere or crumbled feta are also great options.
+- Cheese - I use mild cheddar in this dish, but gruyere or crumbled feta are also great options.

 This spinach breakfast casserole is simple to make in just a few easy steps:

 - Melt the butter in a large sauté pan over medium heat and add in the mushrooms and onions.
 Cook until the onions are softened and the mushrooms are browned and sizzling, around 4 to 5 minutes.
 Then add in the spinach and cook for another 1-2 minutes until wilted.

-- Transfer the vegetable mixture to a greased 9 by 13 baking dish and top with 1 cup of the shredded cheese.
+- Transfer the vegetables to a greased 9 by 13 baking dish and top with 1 cup of shredded cheese.